Coat of arms of Mongolia

 - the same sign plus a lotus branch - a symbol of victory at Khalkin Gol (1939-1940);

 National symbols on the modern coat of arms

-Home Mongolia emblem appeared not so long ago, in 1992, and it marked the beginning of a new stage in the life of the country after the disappearance of the MPR.
-The new main symbol of the country reflects the ancient signs, filled with deep meaning, and primary colors.
+The main emblem of Mongolia appeared not so long ago, in 1992, and marked the beginning of a new stage in the life of the country after the disappearance of the Mongolian People's Republic.
+The new main symbol of the country reflects the ancient signs, filled with deep meaning, and the main colors.

-Coat of arms located on a background of azure circle, color, of course, refers to the sky.
-On the contour of the circle pattern passes the golden color, which is called "tumen Noosa", symbolizes the unity of the Mongolian nation.
-Central to the Mongolian coat of arms occupies a stylized figure of a stallion, at the same time being a national emblem Soyombo.
-Since ancient times, the horse to Mongolia - a friend, helper, savior, breadwinner.
-Therefore, this animal symbolizes the image of Mongolia's independence, its sovereignty and right to free choice of development path.
+The coat of arms is located against the background of an azure circle, the color, of course, denotes the sky.
+A gold-colored pattern runs along the contour of the circle, which is called «Tumen Nusan», symbolizes the unity of the Mongolian nation.
+The central place on the Mongolian coat of arms is occupied by the stylized figure of a stallion, which is at the same time the national emblem of Soyombo.
+Since ancient times, the horse for the Mongol is a friend, helper, savior, breadwinner.
+Therefore, the image of this animal symbolizes the independence of Mongolia, its right to sovereignty and free choice of the path of development..

-In addition, the modern coat of arms of Mongolialocated, and other important signs and talismans.
-For example, in the upper part there was a place for the "Cintamani" - a talisman that can meet the desires, he also refers to the past and the present and the future.
+In addition, other important signs and talismans are located on the modern coat of arms of Mongolia.
+For example, in the upper part there was a place for «chintamani» - a talisman that can fulfill desires, it simultaneously denotes the past, and the present, and the future.

-Many Russians consider Mongolia plainsterritory, almost continuous desert.
-But here there are also mountains, which are very proud of the locals.
-For this reason, and placed them on the arms, in the lower part.
-Here is another important symbol - wheel (Dharmachakra), referring to the Buddhist religion, professed by most of the country's population.
-Ritual scarf, called Hadak, winds around the wheel.
+Many Russians consider Mongolia to be a flat territory, almost a continuous desert.
+But it also has its own mountains, which the locals are very proud of.
+That is why they were placed on the coat of arms, in the lower part of it.
+Another important symbol is located here - a wheel (dharmachakra), which belongs to the Buddhist religion, which is professed by most of the country's population.
+A ritual scarf, the so-called hadak, wraps around this wheel..